shaktigautam007/fetchjobsservice/README.md

 # Fetch Job Service
-This service exposes just one GET mapping which in input takes user linkedin session cookie and csrf-token , based on above parameter it pulls all user jobs which are in SAVED , APPLIED , ARCHIVED , IN PROGRESS STATUS and returns json response  .
+This service exposes just one GET mapping which in input takes user linkedin session cookie and csrf-token(In request header ) and also job portal source as this api can support multiple sources, based on above parameter it pulls all user jobs which are in SAVED , APPLIED , ARCHIVED , IN PROGRESS STATUS and returns json response  .